nielsmh/escsitoolbox/README.md

 2024.05.17, do not report the media change correctly, and will confuse the CD-ROM device driver.
 Make sure to use an updated firmware to avoid these issues._

-_**Note:** As of June 4, 2024, BlueSCSCI and ZuluSCSI only support changing mounted image on CD-ROM drives.
-There are plans to support changing images for other device types, but not any release dates yet._
+_**Note:** On current firmware versions, as of June 23, 2025, the firmwares for BlueSCSI and ZuluSCSI devices only search for disk images in a folder named "CDx", "FDx", "ZPx", and so on, depending on the device type, and where "x" is the device number.
+Image file directory in the ini file is not used._

+_**Note:** Depending on the hardware and firmware version used, this may allow switching image only on emulated CD-ROM devices, or on several other removable media type devices.
+Please check the documentation for your specific device._

 ### List shared directory on SD card